Preparing For Your Trip

 Sheets, towels and scrubs are provided.
 You’ll wear scrubs most of the time, they are laundered daily, so there's no need to pack a lot of clothes.
 You can put personal clothing in the laundry basket in your room each morning and you'll find it on the community table the next morning, clean and folded.
 Put your name on clothing sent to the laundry.

 Bring comfortable shoes for long hours standing in the Operating Room.
 Days are hot and nights are cool, bring a light sweater or jacket and a rain jacket suitable for heavy rains which occur most days.

 Bug spray and sunscreen are important.

-If you're a light sleeper ear plugs are necessary->dogs,roosters,trucks,firecrackers,and team members are frequent sleep disturbances.
+If you're a light sleeper ear plugs are necessary->dogs,roosters,trucks,firecrackers,and team members are frequent sleep interrupters.

-Bottled water is supplied in jugs around the facility so bring a refillable water bottle.
+Bottled water is supplied in jugs around the facility - bring a refillable water bottle.

 The food prepared in our kitchen is safe to eat but every year someone gets travelers diarrhea.
 It’s important to contact your physician and bring medication for travelers diarrhea, Lomotil and Pepto-bismal just in case.

 The hospital Operating Room is fairly well equipped but if there is an instrument or supply that you feel you can’t function without, it is best to bring it with you.
 Check with your team leader.

 What to expect: